Legal PBA Philippine Cup Betting Guide

 US gambling laws like the Wire Act and the UIGEA do not make wagering online unlawful, so as long as you use a reputable sportsbook operating outside of US borders, you’re free to bet on the PBA.

-Note: Residents of CT and WA are technically barred from gambling online due to various state laws, but these are historically unenforced.
+Note: Residents of WA are technically barred from gambling online due to various state laws, but these are historically unenforced.
 Still, we recommend following all local mandates and dropping a dime on basketball betting only at your own risk.

 In The Philippines